lucasdicioccio/deptrack-project/deptrack-devops-examples/README.md

 functions to provision from within a chroot.
 When we turnup this example, the binary will copy itself into the mounted image, then call itself back using _chroot_.
-This callback mechanism works because this example binary parses command line arguments slightly differently from the `defaultMain` (i.e., some magic value triggers the codepath for provisioning the chroot),
+This callback mechanism works because this example binary parses command line arguments slightly differently from the `simpleMain` (i.e., some magic value triggers the codepath for provisioning the chroot),

 # deptrack-devops-example-docker